PerezHz/TaylorIntegration.jl/docs/src/common.md

 The integration with `TaylorMethod()` takes *much longer* than that using `Vern9()`.
-Yet, as shown above, the former preserves the Jacobi constant to a high accuracy, whereas the latter solution looses accuracy in the sense of not conserving the Jacobi constant, which is an important property to trust the result of the integration.
+Yet, as shown above, the former preserves the Jacobi constant to a high accuracy, whereas the latter solution loses accuracy in the sense of not conserving the Jacobi constant, which is an important property to trust the result of the integration.
 A fairer comparison is obtained by pushing the native methods of `DiffEqs` to reach similar accuracy for the integral of motion, as the one